rishi-analytics/supply-chain-analytics-portfolio/README.md

 # Supply Chain Analytics Portfolio
 I completed a supply chain data analyst professional certificate from Unilever.
-Skilled I gained: supply chain optimization &management, process, SKU + supplier analysis, inverntory management.
+Skilled I gained: supply chain optimization &management, process, SKU + Lead time + Supplier analysis, inverntory management.
 <p id="PySpark_Certificate" align="center">
 <img src="project-images/scm-certificate.png"  width="600"  height="600">
 </p>

 This repository showcases end-to-end supply chain analytics projects focused on optimizing operations across multiple SKUs, including demand analysis, logistics optimization, and inventory planning.

+This repo contains projects I made as part of this professional certificate.
+Furthermore,  This repo also will contain other projects as part of SCM.
+This is part of my plan to extend this portfolio to become proficient in the field of Supply Chain Analysis.
 Projects in this portfolio apply data-driven methods to improve service levels, manage safety stock, evaluate lead times, and address warehouse capacity constraints.

 ## Projects